 The ISO range is from 100 to 12500.
 There’s also an Auto ISO option.

-At low ISOs the quality is superb.
+At low ISOs, the quality is superb.
 But the quality drops off quite a lot at the higher ISOs.
-By 3200 the quality is notably less impressive that even cheaper, newer cameras with the same sized sensor like the Nikon D3400.
-That’s not to say that the images aren’t usable at 6400–they are–but that the newer cameras are improving all the time and I was a little underwhelmed by its high-ISO performance.
+By 3200, the quality is notably less impressive than even cheaper, newer cameras with the same sized sensor, such as the Nikon D3400.
+That’s not to say that the images aren’t usable at 6400–they are–but that the newer cameras are improving all the time, and I was a little underwhelmed by its high-ISO performance.

 Here are a few examples:

 It has pretty basic video options: you can choose either 1080p or 720p, both only offered at 30 fps.

 I didn’t shoot a lot of video with it, but something I was particularly impressed with is the way it handles autofocus when shooting video.
 It’s unusually smooth even when searching for focus.
 There’s very little of the usual back and forth that can be so jarring.
 It’s not perfect–there’s still a little searching happening and isn’t the same as expert manual pull focus–but it really is unusually smooth for a fully automatic system.

 A headline feature of this camera is, of course, that it’s waterproof.
 So it’s worth digging into that a little.
 Because while in some respects you might even consider it a modern equivalent of the old Nikonos-V underwater 35mm camera (a camera I used to love shooting with, by the way), there are other things about the Leica X-U that make it less than ideal as a camera to take diving.